How to Prepare for a College Alumni Interview

 Leave Your Parents At Home

-The second reason is it can be difficult to be frank with your interviewer if your parents are in the room.
+The second reason is that being frank with your interviewer can be difficult if your parents are in the room.
 Your parents being there can add even more pressure to your interview.
 Remember, this interview is all about you: “College is about learning to be independent, and the interview is one of the first places where you can show that you're up for the challenge.”

 Show a Little Excitement